 Graz International Airport is connected to many destinations in Europe and outside Europe with connecting flights.
 Another option would be to fly to Vienna and then get a train or bus to Graz.

 Depending on where you are coming from, you can get to Graz by train or bus.
 We traveled from Turin, Italy to Graz with a combination of high-speed trains plus buses.
 You can search for the best routes and connections using the website OMIO.

 On our way back, we flew from Vienna to Milan, and it was super easy to get the train from Graz Hauptbahnhof to Vienna Hauptbahnhof, and from there another train to the airport.

 How to get around Graz, Austria

 You can buy the hourly ticket from the tram stops, bus drivers, and “Tabak/Trafik” shops.
-For an extended stay in Graz, have a look at Graz 72 hour ticket, which covers all means of transportation, including the lift and funicular to Schlossberg.
-You can purchase the Graz 72 hour ticket at the Tourist Information Center at Herrengasse Street.
-A heads-up: you can ride the trams in the city center for three stops without a ticket, but for more than three stops you must have the ticket in advance.
+For an extended stay in Graz, have a look at the Graz Card, which covers all means of transportation, including the lift and funicular to Schlossberg and gives you access to many museums and attractions.

 It’s possible to explore Graz’s surroundings by bike, especially by the Mur River, but to go to South Styria or venture yourself on hiking trails, you will probably need a car.
 You can compare the best car rental rates here.
 Have a look and book the one that suits you best.